header background image

 First the back cast.

-With the line straight on the water, and the rod tip lightly touching the water, slowly lift the rod tip while pulling back with your rod hand.
-This will get the line moving and begin to lift it off the water.
-The pull of the water will load (bend) the rod.
 Once the line has lifted from the water, accelerate the rod hand rapidly until it is alongside your face, then accelerate the line further with the briefest and smallest flick of the wrist, and immediately stop the rod hand dead!
 If you are using the thumb on top of the rod grip, (and I really recommend you do) your thumb, when you stop, must be pointing almost straight up.
+(You can allow your rod hand and arm to 'drift' back a little after the stop.)

 As the line unrolls up and behind you the rod will momentarily unload (straighten) and then reload (bend backwards) as the line moves backward pulling the rod tip with it.
 It is this load that we need to take advantage of during the forward cast.
-The weight and built up speed of the line going backward will do what the water did at the start of the back cast - load the rod up ready for the forward cast.

 Wait for, or watch for, the line to start to slow and very nearly straighten behind you.